The One With… Belgium.

 - I Was Quite a Fashion Victim: Downplayed; Ten likes Five's cricket gear, but not the celery.

 - Jerkass Ball: Five begins the minisode uncharacteristically angry, but quickly calms down once the other occupant of the TARDIS reveals his identity.

-- Metaphorically True: Ten exclaims that it is with the Five that he really started to enjoy himself and loosen up.
+- Metaphorically True: Ten exclaims that it is with Five that he really started to enjoy himself and loosen up.
 Except that we know how dark Five's era was compared to previous selves.
 The ever-increasing body count, the ever-present dark cloud of Adric's death, an assassin (Turlough) aboard the TARDIS, Tegan's icy handshake and departure because she couldn't bear the violence anymore.
-And it only got worse with Six's rocky relationship with Peri and the still violent nature of his travels.
-And Expanded Universe strongly suggests that Seven isn't well-liked by his other selves.
+It only got worse with Six's rocky relationship with Peri and the still violent nature of his travels.
+The Expanded Universe strongly suggests that Seven isn't well-liked by his other selves.
 Then, there's Eight, the War Doctor, and Nine with the Time War.
-Maybe Ten really means that this is when he started to embrace his more human nature instead of the definitely alien nature of Four.
+Maybe Ten really means that this is when he started to embrace his more human nature instead of the definitely alien nature of Two & Four and the aloofness of One & Three.
 Thus, he was able to connect better to his companions.

 - Please Keep Your Hat On: Ten tells Five this after seeing the latter's thinning hairline.